scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 Overall, the control plane PKI represents the most independent building block, as it does not rely on other SCION components.
 The control plane relies on the trust model and on certificate material provided by the PKI.
 It provides the data plane with path segments, that are then used at forwarding, and with SCMP, that is used for secure error messages.
-The data plane makes multipath communication available to applications on SCION end hosts.
+The data plane makes multipath communication available to applications on SCION endpoints.

 # Conclusions
 This document describes the three fundamental SCION core components, together with their properties and dependencies.